K-Sato1995/MyApi/README.md

 ```

 Now you can use [Postman](https://www.getpostman.com/) to test if the api is working properly.
-Make a get request to the `http://localhost:3000/api/v1/topics` and you will get the json formatted data like the code below.
+Make a get request to `http://localhost:3000/api/v1/topics` and you will get the json formatted data like the code below.

 ```json
 {